 Templates can provide additional features and appearance improvements based on how the theme developer’s design(or your own if you built them yourself).
 Most premium themes come with templates for landing pages, contact page, page builders and more.

-Hopefully, this post provided you useful information on the uses of pages and posts.
+Hopefully, this post helped you find out the differences between Posts vs Pages in WordPress.
 Remember that their uses can vary a lot depending on what you want with your content.
 Always try to make sure that dynamic content stays in posts and static content stays in pages.
 However, the number of their uses and how you subject your readers to content using them can differ widely according to your desires.

 Similarly, if you want to learn more about WordPress elements and features, feel free to go through the following articles: